symonk/symonk.github.io/_posts/2017-01-01-HeadFirstJava-Chapter01.md

 ---
 layout: post
-title: Head First Java - Chapter One
+title: Complete Java Basics Recap
 bigimg: /img/path.jpg
 published: true
 ---

-I will be doing a recap on the popular Head First Java book, giving an overview of everything I learned on a chapter to chapter basis, this can be used as an extra resource for anyone studying the book or be me to look over some notes.  **Chapter One**

--Firstly we create a source file, this is typically a .java file -This source file goes through the compiler, any compiler issues will have to be resolved, e.g code that cannot be compiled e.g:
+Firstly we create a source file, this is typically a .java file This source file goes through the compiler, any compiler issues will have to be resolved, e.g code that cannot be compiled e.g:

      e.g int number = "five";